marticliment/ElevenClock/README.md

 **Q: ElevenClock does not show the correct time zone when time zone is changed**<br>
 A: Just restart ElevenClock (Right-click clock -> Restart ElevenClock)<br>

+**Q: The main clock does not get modified when enabling seconds, etc.**<br>
+A: ElevenClock can't modify or update  the main clock due to Windows 11's restrictions.

 ## Screenshots